-If there isn’t government or private health insurance support the cost of remedial surgery or a course of drugs can cost many thousands of dollars.
+If there isn’t government or private health insurance support, the cost of remedial surgery or a course of treatment can cost several thousands of dollars.

 Solbari Sun Protection is the leading Australian sun protective clothing brand with customers in over 60 countries.
 Solbari offers an award-winning range of UPF50+ sun protective clothing, sun hats, arm-sleeves and umbrellas.

 You can find out more about Solbari's certified UPF50+ sun protective range by clicking the blue links below: